jlem/Context/README.md

 # Filter Documentation

+Filters are the core of the context parsing system.
+Each filter is responsible for parsing and prioritizing its own piece of the configuration array.
+The Defaults Filter handles the 'defaults' config group, the Conditions Filter handles the 'conditions' etc. Each uses the supplied context data and ordering in its own way to pre-filter its configuration group before it gets assembled by the main Context object.
+This means that extending the behavior of Context is as simple as registering a filter and providing configuration data for it to parse.

 ## Condition Filter

 The condition filter allows you to modify both its conditions, and those conditions themselves, on the fly.